Join our community of websites already using SEOJuice to automate the boring SEO work.

 7. Track What Works

 Google Search Console's geographic filters show you exactly which local queries drive impressions and clicks.
 Monitor weekly.
-The businesses I see winning at local SEO all share one habit: they check their data regularly and adjust based on what they find.
+The businesses winning at local SEO share one habit: they check their data and adjust based on what they find.

-Start with what people in your area actually search — not guesses, not national averages.
+Start with what people in your area actually search, using first-party data rather than national averages or rough estimates.

 | Tool | What It Helps With |